-The next step up sees a stainless steel finish for an additional $/£300 which you can pick from Gold, Space Black, or Silver (“Stainless Steel” to Apple).
+The next step up sees a stainless steel finish for an additional cost which you can pick from Gold, Space Black, or Silver (“Stainless Steel” to Apple).
 New to the Series 5 is a titanium option.
-This weighs in at $/£799 and comes in Space Black.
-Finally, there’s a ceramic option that comes in pure white, at $/£1,299.
+This comes in Space Black.
+Finally, there’s a ceramic option that comes in pure white that costs even more.

 There isn’t a lot of difference between the 4 and 5, mainly because there was so much evolution from the Series 3 into the 4.
 You get the classic iPhone look with curved edges and an almost edge-to-edge display.
 It has one simple side button that handles a multitude of functions.